missingfaktor/akar/FAQs.md

 [`core.match`](https://github.com/clojure/core.match), like most traditional implementations, is focused on performance.
 This is reflected in its tagline "**optimized** pattern matching library".
 The pattern matcher can be extended using some [extension protocols](https://github.com/clojure/core.match/wiki/Extending-match-for-new-Patterns), but the extensibility is arguably still quite limited.

  Akar was written with different focuses on mind: simplicity and abstraction.
 It trades off some performance in order to achieve these goals.
-Akar patterns being first class values can be manipulated and abstracted over more easily and in more ways.
+Akar patterns being first-class values can be manipulated and abstracted over more easily and in more ways.
 This gives us virtually unlimited extensibility.

 `core.match` might eventually evolve into a [predicate dispatch](https://github.com/clojure/core.match/wiki/Crazy-Ideas) library.
 Akar has no such plans.
 It is a far less ambitious project from that perspective.